backbonzo/GameSaver/README.md

    ```sh
    python3 track.py
    ```
+-->

 <!-- GETTING STARTED WEBAPP -->
 ## Getting Started With Web App

-To get a local copy up and running follow these simple steps.
+To get up and running with the server and the client install the prerequisites and read the installation Readme.

 ### Prerequisites Web App